Architecture of Lucknow: European Influences

 The hot Indian climate, especially through summer has been said to play a contributing factor to why the British preferred the European houses compared to the indigenous houses.
 The power structure and economics of the time allowed British India to construct more grander houses than ever before, which has been outlined by some to reiterate the cultural superiority felt by the British in Lucknow.

 Unlike indigenous homes, European homes in the area do not have a central courtyard and have allocated private and public spaces within the house.
 This is effectively showcased in Dulkusha – one of the earliest European buildings in Lucknow.
 Furthermore, there are no separation of men and female spaces and the doors and windows were significantly larger.
 Ornamentation was now grandly exhibited on the outside compared to indigenous houses which ornamented on the inside.

 Types of Buildings

-It is well known that “in the course of a hundred years, Lucknow was all over studded with scores of palatial monuments, majestic gateways, Imambaras, mosques, tombs, country houses, including more than a hundred monuments in all”.
+Lucknow was studded with scores of monuments, gateways, Imambaras, mosques, tombs, and country houses, including more than a hundred monuments in all”.